rickypaya/studioLV/README.md

 Setup
 - Git clone this repo
 - run `npm i` or `npm install`
-- To see preview, run `npm run dev`
+- To see live preview, run `npm run dev`

 For making changes:
 - ¡¡DO NOT PUSH TO MAIN BRANCH!!